 Chemical fertilizers, which should be used with great care, can be put quickly to use by plants.
 Conversely, the nutrients of organic fertilizers need to break down by fermentation to be assimilated: this is why they can only be used by the roots 20 to 30 days after they have been applied.
 Read more about Fertilizing Bonsai trees.

 Phase 6.
 Winter rest

-Winter is the time when, after lavishing care and attention on plants, you can finally reap the rewards of your efforts and enjoy them: trees offer up bunches of little apples, orange kakis, a whole host of multicoloured berries and splendidly coloured leaves.
+Winter is the time when, after lavishing care and attention on plants, you can finally reap the rewards of your efforts and enjoy them: trees offer up bunches of little apples, orange kakis, a whole host of multicolored berries and splendidly colored leaves.
 We also have an article specifically about winter care for Bonsai.
 And there are still some small tasks that need to be done, to guide plants towards their rest period as best as possible.

 remove old pine needles – those that have not grown this season – to allow light to penetrate between the branches and activate the reawakening of dormant buds;

 remove dead leaves on broadleaf trees, to prevent stagnation of the moisture from creating problems;

 treat branches and trunks of broadleaves with jin seal to guard against disease and fungal infections (1 part jin seal to 30 parts water).